snikket-im/snikket-server/docs/advanced/config.md

 Also better do not set this.

-### `SNIKKET_TWEAK_IPV6`

-Enable IPv6 support.

-By default, IPv6 is disabled because most container runtimes default to it being disabled.
-Enabling IPv6 in the server could cause issues if the container runtime does not support it.

 ### `SNIKKET_TWEAK_PROMETHEUS`

 If you are monitoring your Snikket server using [Prometheus](https://prometheus.io/) and scraping the metrics endpoint, you should set this to `1` and let it at its default otherwise.